Administrative rules Administrative rules

 (2) The division may, in its sole discretion, authorize limited motor vehicle access to its wildlife management areas closed to such use during the winter provided:

-(a) the person seeking access possesses a valid cougar permit for the area;
+(a) the person seeking access to retrieve a cougar in the area;

-(b) motor vehicle access is necessary to effectively utilize the cougar permit; and
+(b) motor vehicle access is necessary to effectively hunt or pursue a cougar; and

 (c) motor vehicle access will not interfere with wintering wildlife or wildlife habitat.